mh-godot/godot-next/README.md

     # Contributors
     # - willnationsdev
 ```
 - Please keep the content of your script in the appropriate style for the type of script you are making to maintain consistency. `.gd` files should use snake_case for non-script-type variable names. `.cs` files likewise should use UpperCamelCase for typenames and lowerCamelCase for variable and function names.
 Finally, any and all GDNative scripts should use the style conventions of the bound language.
+The exception to this would be GDNative C++, in which case, please use the style preferred in Godot Engine source code (snake\_case for variables/functions, UpperCamelCase for typenames).
 For example:
 ```
     # GDScript
     var my_var = null